StarRocks/starrocks/docs/table_design/Data_model.md

 - When you create a table, you cannot create BITMAP indexes or Bloom Filter indexes on the metric columns of the table.

-- Since version 2.4.0, the Primary Key model supports to build a materialized view for a one table or multiple tables.
+- Since version 2.4.0, you can create asynchronous materialized views based on Primary Key tables.

 - The Primary Key model does not support materialized views.